Team Leader, Nabilan Program, Timor-Leste

-- Ensures that budgets and spending projections are kept up-to-date and relevant on a monthly basis; ensures expenditures are within approved budgets and that spending targets are met.
+- Ensures that budgets and spending projections are kept up-to-date. ensures expenditures are within approved budgets and that spending targets are met.

 - Complies with all grant and contract requirements, and related regulations and procedures.

-Human Resource Management, Supervision and Staff Development
+Human Resource Management, Supervision, and Staff Development

 - Participates in meetings and events to enhance public awareness of Nabilan and to expand the Foundation’s professional network and access to relevant information.

 - Participates in Foundation meetings and other relevant professional forums and events.

 - Minimum 10 years of progressively responsible relevant professional experience, including experience in the management and implementation of GBV programs.
 Demonstrated experience managing multidisciplinary teams, especially national staff, and supporting their professional development.
 Experience in program management, financial and grants management and budget control, research, proposal and report writing, strategic planning, fundraising, and managing international donor-funded projects.

 - Master’s degree required in Gender Studies, Social Work, International Development, Political Science, Law, or a related field.
 Demonstrated ability in multidisciplinary team management, team building, and supervisory skills. strong analytical and problem-solving skills. flexibility, patience, optimism, and sensitivity. proven interpersonal, linguistic, and intercultural skills.